KordingLab/KordingLab.github.io/publications.md

 For those interested in numbers, see Konrad's [google scholar citations profile](https://scholar.google.com/citations?user=MiFqJGcAAAAJ).

 We try to include links for all of our papers.
 Some of the links open PDFs, others direct you to a journal's site where that particular publication is available for download.
 If you cannot access one of our papers, let us know.
-Here's the copyright notice of the works listed below.
+The copyright notice for all papers is listed at the bottom of the page.

 <hr>